KingstonianFC

 K’s secured victory with a brilliant fourth goal as McCollin completed a delightful passing move that got most of the coaching staff off their feet and celebrating with the players.
 As the chap next to me said ‘It’s just like watching Brazil’.

 All of this proved just too much for the Grays No. 5.
-After being run ragged by McCollin and conceding 4 goals in a match they looked capable of winning, he finally snapped and, after being penalised for yet another clumsy foul, yet another pushing and shoving episode ensued with both linesmen enterting the field of play to try to maintain order.
+After being run ragged by McCollin and conceding 4 goals in a match they looked capable of winning, he finally snapped and, after being penalised for yet another clumsy foul, yet another pushing and shoving episode ensued with both linesmen entering the field of play to try to maintain order.

 Shortly after, both protagonists (McCollin and the No. 5) were withdrawn by their respective coaches.
-K’s promising midfieder, Dan Sweeney, picked up a knock which meant he hobbled through the last 15 minutes.
+K’s promising midfielder, Dan Sweeney, picked up a knock which meant he hobbled through the last 15 minutes.
 The fussy ref made some more bookings and kept marching out the 10 yards at every single free-kick and a lot of late substitutions were made by both sides.

 K’s cruised home and the 4 goal hero, McCollin, ensured that Kingstonian extended their lead at the top of the Ryman Premier to 1 point over Wealdstone.